MohWasil/Network-Traffic-Classification-Using-CNN-LSTM/README.md

 ## Initial Binary Classification (Normal vs. Malicious): 🚦

-The preprocessed dataset is first fed into the Binary Classification CNN model.
+The preprocessed dataset is first fed into the Binary Classification CNN model `99.7%` accuracy.
 This model's primary task is to categorize each network flow as either Normal ✅ (benign) or Abnormal 🚨 (malicious).
 This serves as the critical first layer of defense and categorization.

 Conditional Multi-Class Classification: 🔄

 Based on the output of the binary classification, the system intelligently routes the traffic for further, more granular analysis:

-If a flow is classified as Normal ✅: It is then passed to the Application Type Classification LSTM model 📱.
+If a flow is classified as Normal ✅: It is then passed to the Application Type Classification LSTM model `96.1%` accuracy 📱.
 This model specializes in identifying the specific application responsible for the traffic (e.g., HTTP, YouTube, Spotify, etc.), providing insights into network usage and legitimate activity.

-If a flow is classified as Abnormal 🚨: It is then directed to the Attack Type Classification CNN model 🛡️.
+If a flow is classified as Abnormal 🚨: It is then directed to the Attack Type Classification CNN model `99.02%` accuracy 🛡️.
 This model is trained to pinpoint the exact category of attack (e.g., DoS Hulk, PortScan, DDoS, XSS), enabling precise threat identification and response.

 ## Results and Analysis: 📈🔍